darktable-org/dtdocs/content/darkroom/interacting-with-modules/presets.md

 draft: false
 ---

 Presets allow you to store commonly used module settings for future use.
-Some modules already come with pre-defined presets but you can also define your own.
+Some modules already come with pre-defined presets and you may also define your own.
 Both internal and user-defined presets can be shown by clicking the _presets menu_ in the [module header](./module-header.md).

 # the presets menu

-The presets menu will contain one or more of the following entries depending on the presets that are defined or selected for the module:
+The presets menu will contain one or more of the following entries depending on what presets are defined or selected for the current module:

 preset list
-: A list of the currently available presets.
+: A list of the presets available for the current module.
 The currently selected preset (if any) is shown in **bold**.

 edit this preset
 : If a preset has been selected, click to edit that preset (see below)